Coat of arms

-A coat of arms is a heraldic visual design on an escutcheon (i.e., shield), surcoat, or tabard (the latter two being outer garments).
+A coat of arms is a heraldic visual design on an escutcheon (i.e., shield), surcoat, or tabard (the last two being outer garments), originating in Europe.
 The coat of arms on an escutcheon forms the central element of the full heraldic achievement, which in its whole consists of a shield, supporters, a crest, and a motto.
 A coat of arms is traditionally unique to the armiger (e.g. an individual person, family, state, organization, school or corporation).
-The term itself of 'coat of arms' describing in modern times just the heraldic design, originates from the description of the entire medieval chainmail 'surcoat' garment used in combat or preparation for the latter.
+The term "coat of arms" itself, describing in modern times just the heraldic design, originates from the description of the entire medieval chainmail "surcoat" garment used in combat or preparation for the latter.

 Rolls of arms are collections of many coats of arms, and since the early Modern Age centuries, they have been a source of information for public showing and tracing the membership of a noble family, and therefore its genealogy across time.

 History

 Heraldic designs came into general use among European nobility in the 12th century.

 Systematic, heritable heraldry had developed by the beginning of the 13th century.

 Exactly who had a right to use arms, by law or social convention, varied to some degree between countries.

 Early heraldic designs were personal, used by individual noblemen (who might also alter their chosen design over time).

-Arms become hereditary by the end of the 12th century, in England by King Richard I during the Third Crusade (1189–1192).
+Arms became hereditary by the end of the 12th century, in England by the time of King Richard I during the Third Crusade (1189–1192).